Stress is More Dangerous in Women Under 50

 Dr. Vaccarino also discovered that the age group with the highest risk of a stress-related heart attack is between 30 and 50 years old.
 However, the peak rises especially between 45 and 50 years.

-Being young does not free us from a heart problem
+Being young does not free women under 50 from a heart problem

 Being young and leading an active life makes us sometimes think we’re invincible.

-- According to this study, women at the highest risk of suffering from a heart problem were those who had sole responsibility for looking after the house.
+- According to this study, women under 50 at the highest risk of suffering from a heart problem were those who had sole responsibility for looking after the house.

 - Likewise, caring for a dependent family member or having several jobs as well as having small children also raises the risk.